ISUgenomics/scinet-workbooks-devel/workbooks/_bioinformatics/resources/nomenclature.md

     - Contigs are continuous, gapless sequences reconstructed from overlapping reads.
     - Scaffolds order contigs but may contain unresolved gaps (often represented by Ns).
     - Reference genomes are assembled and annotated representations used for alignment and interpretation.
+    - Variant calling compares reads to a reference genome to identify differences.
     - Recognizing these structures is essential to working confidently with real bioinformatics datasets.

 overview: [objectives, applications]